ledn-reviewer/ledn-frontend-challenge/README.md

 As the chosen engineer, you have access to critical information:

-* **Clients:** A roster of high-net-worth individuals whose fortunes are entwined with the fate of the galaxy.
+* **Users:** A roster of high-net-worth individuals whose fortunes are entwined with the fate of the galaxy.

 * **Planets:** The vast array of planets where Coruscant Bank operates, each with its unique economic challenges and opportunities.